mysteryven/nodejs-cmd-template/README.md

 ## Test

-I only added `vitest`, but not found a good way to test command.
+I only add `vitest`, but not found a straightforward way to test command.

 ```bash
 // TODO